ssadedin/ximmer/doc/config.md

-# Ximmer Configuration
+# Running Ximmer

 ## Introduction

 Ximmer is designed to run "out of the box" with some reasonably sensible defaults.
-Still, there is some unavoidable configuration if you want it to work well for you.
+Nonetheless, you may wish to customize the configuration to work well for you.

 ## Set paths for Python